 How to create content distribution strategy

-In order to support scale, you need a repeatable process that works like a template.
+In order to scale your efforts to expand the reach of your content strategy, you need a repeatable process that works like a template.
 If you randomly share content on different channels, your results will be significantly lower than if you take the time to create an effective content distribution system.

 1. Conduct audience research

 The starting point for a great content distribution strategy is audience research.
 You want to reach the right audience rather than everyone on the internet.

 Research your target audience to reveal who they are, including which content types they prefer and where they spend their time online.
 Create buyer personas to determine your ideal customer and audience.
 Then, map the customer journey to identify the different types of content you’ll need along the path to purchase.

 Segment and analyze your entire audience, including your website visitors, social media followers, and email list subscribers.
 Google Analytics offers data about website users, and most social media platforms provide follower insights.

 Next, analyze your existing content.
 Are there any types of content or distribution channels that perform better?
 For example, do certain blog posts drive more social shares or backlinks than others?
 This can reveal which topics are most important to your audience.